babel/website/docs/configuration.md

 ```

 When `NODE_ENV` is `test`, the `sourceType` option will be replaced and the `assumptions` option will be merged.
 The effective config is:
-The `sourceType` option will be replaced and the `assumptions` option will be merged, resulting
-in a config as

 ```js
 {